Officers and Trustees

 Chris graduated with an MA in Modern History from Oxford, MPhil from London (Warburg Institute).
 He began his career as an academic but turned early on to book publishing, as commissioning editor for art and architecture at Penguin in the 1970s; editor-in-chief at Britain's largest book club business, Book Club Associates, in the 1980s; consultancy through the 1990s, working for the BBC among other clients; and most recently running an agency specialising in book rights worldwide.
 He is now retired, with two grown-up children.
 He is a qualified cricket coach, and has a long-time love of the English (and British) countryside, not least walking, and the music it inspires.

 Although not a professional musician, John has been an amateur singer for most of his life, starting as a member of the choir at St James Church, Gerrards Cross under the direction of the late Donald Cashmore.
 Donald was also the conductor of the City of London Choir and John felt very flattered to be asked to join.
 It was there that he met Chris Cope.
 After a number of years singing there, he saw an advertisement for basses for the London Symphony Chorus and to his considerable surprise, passed the audition.
 He has now been singing with them for over 35 years and has been privileged to sing with the likes of Sir Colin Davis, Claudio Abbado, Leonard Bernstein, Bernard Haitink to name but a few.
 The chorus has been a major part of his social life, and he feels incredibly lucky to have performed with so many talented people.
 The saddest moment of his singing career was losing the Chorus's musical director, Richard Hickox.
 Richard was a tremendous supporter of English music including Holst and has left many superb recordings.
-John has sung a number of Holst’s works with Richard Hickox and is looking forward to singing and hearing more of Holst’s music in the future.
+John sang a number of Holst’s works with Richard Hickox and is looking forward to singing and hearing more of Holst’s music in the future.

 For Chris's biography, see under chairman of management committee (see above).